 His first recorded youthful exploits were his encounters with the wild beasts of the field.
-He mentions that with his own unaided hand he slew a lion and also a bear, when they came out against his flock, beating them to death in open conflict with his club (1 Sam.
-17:34-35).
+He mentions that he slew a lion and also a bear, when they came out against his flock, beating them to death with a club (1 Samuel 17:34-35).

-While David, in the freshness of ruddy youth, was thus engaged with his flocks, Samuel paid an unexpected visit to Bethlehem, having been guided thither by divine direction (1 Sam.
-16:1-13).
+While David, in the freshness youth, was engaged with his flocks, God’s prophet Samuel paid an unexpected visit to Bethlehem, having been guided there by Divine direction (1 Samuel 16:1-13).
 There he offered up sacrifice, and called the elders of Israel and Jesse’s family to the sacrificial meal.
-Among all who appeared before him he failed to discover the one he sought.
+Among all who appeared before him, Samuel failed to discover the one he sought.

-The armies of the Philistines and of Israel were in battle array in the valley of Elah, some 16 miles southwest of Bethlehem; and David was sent by his father with provisions for his three brothers, who were then fighting on the side of the king.
+The armies of the Philistines and of Israel were in battle array in the Valley of Elah, some 16 miles southwest of Bethlehem; and David was sent by his father with provisions for his 3 brothers who were then fighting on the side of the king.

 On his arrival in the camp of Israel, David (now about twenty years of age) was made aware of the state of matters when the champion of the Philistines, Goliath of Gath, came forth to defy Israel.
 David took his sling, and with a well-trained aim threw a stone “out of the brook,” which struck the giant’s forehead, so that he fell senseless to the ground.
-David then ran and slew him, and cut off his head with his own sword (1 Sam.
-17).
+David then ran and slew him, and cut off his head with his own sword (1 Samuel 17).
 The result was a great victory to the Israelites, who pursued the Philistines to the gates of Gath and Ekron.

-David’s popularity consequent on this heroic exploit awakened Saul’s jealousy (1 Sam.
-18:6-16), which he showed in various ways.
-He conceived a bitter hatred toward him, and by various stratagems sought his death (1 Sam.
-18-30).
+David’s popularity consequent on this heroic exploit awakened Saul’s jealousy (1 Samuel 18:6-16), which he showed in various ways.
+He conceived a bitter hatred toward him, and by various stratagems sought his death (1 Samuel 18-30).
 The deep-laid plots of the enraged king, who could not fail to observe that David “prospered exceedingly,” all proved futile, and only endeared the young hero the more to the people, and very specially to Jonathan, Saul’s son, between whom and David a life-long warm friendship was formed.

 It is supposed by some that the sixth, seventh, and eleventh Psalms were composed by him at this time.

 This place was only 3 miles from the residence of Saul, who soon discovered whither the fugitive had gone, and tried ineffectually to bring him back.
-Jonathan made a fruitless effort to bring his father to a better state of mind toward David (1 Sam.
-20), who, being made aware of the fact, saw no hope of safety but in flight to a distance.
+Jonathan made a fruitless effort to bring his father to a better state of mind toward David (1 Samuel 20), who, being made aware of the fact, saw no hope of safety but in flight to a distance.
 We accordingly find him first at Nob (21:1-9) and then at Gath, the chief city of the Philistines.
-The king of the Philistines would not admit him into his service, as he expected that he would, and David accordingly now betook himself to the stronghold of Adullam (22:1-4; 1 Chr.
-12:8-18).
+The king of the Philistines would not admit him into his service, as he expected that he would, and David accordingly now betook himself to the stronghold of Adullam (22:1-4; 1 Chronicles 12:8-18).

 Here in a short time 400 men gathered around him and acknowledged him as their leader.
-It was at this time that David, amid the harassment and perils of his position, cried, “Oh that one would give me drink of the water of the well of Bethlehem;” when three of his heroes broke through the lines of the Philistines and brought him the water for which he longed (2 Sam.
-23:13-17), but which he would not drink.
+It was at this time that David, amid the harassment and perils of his position, cried, “Oh that one would give me drink of the water of the well of Bethlehem;” when three of his heroes broke through the lines of the Philistines and brought him the water for which he longed (2 Samuel 23:13-17), but which he would not drink.

 In his rage at the failure of all his efforts to seize David, Saul gave orders for the massacre of the entire priestly family at Nob, “persons who wore a linen ephod,” to the number of eighty-five persons, who were put to death by Doeg the Edomite.
 The sad tidings of the massacre were brought to David by Abiathar, a son of Ahimelech, the only one who escaped.
-Compare Ps.
-52.
+Compare Psalm 52.

-Saul continued his pursuit of David, who narrowly escaped from him at this time, and fled to the crags and ravines of Engedi, on the western shore of the Dead Sea (1 Sam.
-23:29).
+Saul continued his pursuit of David, who narrowly escaped from him at this time, and fled to the crags and ravines of Engedi, on the western shore of the Dead Sea (1 Samuel 23:29).
 Here Saul, who still pursued him with his army, narrowly escaped, through the generous forbearance of David, and was greatly affected by what David had done for him.
 He returned home from pursuing him, and David betook himself to Maon, where, with his 600 men, he maintained himself by contributions gathered from the district.

-Saul again went forth (1 Sam.
-26) in pursuit of David, who had hid himself “in the hill Hachilah, which is before Jeshimon,” in the wilderness of Ziph, and was a second time spared through his forbearance.
+Saul again went forth (1 Samuel 26) in pursuit of David, who had hid himself “in the hill Hachilah, which is before Jeshimon,” in the wilderness of Ziph, and was a second time spared through his forbearance.
 He returned home, professing shame and penitence for the way in which he had treated David, and predicting his elevation to the throne.

 Fighting against Israel

-Harassed by the necessity of moving from place to place through fear of Saul, David once more sought refuge among the Philistines (1 Sam.
-27).
+Harassed by the necessity of moving from place to place through fear of Saul, David once more sought refuge among the Philistines (1 Samuel 27).
 He was welcomed by the king, who assigned him Ziklag as his residence.
 Here David lived among his followers for some time as an independent chief engaged in frequent war with the Amalekites and other tribes on the south of Judah.

 Achish summoned David with his men to join his army against Saul; but the lords of the Philistines were suspicious of David’s loyalty, and therefore he was sent back to Ziklag, which he found to his dismay had been pillaged and burnt during his brief absence.
 David pursued after the raiders, the Amalekites, and completely routed them.

-Other encounters, however, between Israel and Judah followed (2 Sam.
-3:1, 5), but still success was on the side of David.
+Other encounters, however, between Israel and Judah followed (2 Samuel 3:1, 5), but still success was on the side of David.
 For the space of seven and a half years David reigned in Hebron.
 Abner now sided with David, and sought to promote his advancement; but was treacherously put to death by Joab in revenge for his having slain his brother Asahel at Gibeon (3:22-39).
 This was greatly to David’s regret.
 He mourned for the death of Abner.

 The elders of Israel now repaired to Hebron and offered allegiance to David in name of all the people, among whom the greatest enthusiasm prevailed.
 He was anointed king over all Israel, and sought out a new seat of government, more suitable than Hebron, as the capital of his empire.
 At this time there was a Jebusite fortress, “the stronghold,” on the hill of Zion, called also Jebus.
 This David took from the Jebusites, and made it Israel’s capital, and established here his residence, and afterwards built for himself a palace by the aid of Tyrian tradesmen.